EngineeringShare/engineering-hub/index.md

 title: "Homepage"
 date: 26-03-2025
 ---
 <head>
   <link rel="shortcut icon" type="image/png" href="https://engineeringshare.github.io/engineering-hub/favicon.png">
 </head>

 ## Welcome

 This hub serves as a central place for all my class materials across the lessons I teach.
-You'll find a search bar below to easily look up subjects, followed by a class breakdown where you can select your class and access its materials.
+You'll find a search bar below to easily look up subjects, followed by a class breakdown where you can select your class and access its materials..

 ## Search